sharris416/github.io/README.md

 - Vintage computing (6502 assembly on VIC-20)
 - Mesh networking (Meshtastic)
 - Linux systems programming
+- Search algorithms and search-based agents
+- Databases and data science
+- Web-based development
+- Electronics, solar power, and the maker/repair community

 This blog bridges my existing skills with cutting-edge research in edge AI and bio-inspired computing.